 The Rocky Mountains are still as they were back then.
 Unlike Denver.
 The city has undergone a dramatic transformation since the 1980s and is, today, a cool, urban and trendy stronghold for hipsters.
 Denver is alive, bubbly and vibrant.
 “As well as Denver, Portland and Austin (in Texas) are America’s up-and-coming cities,” as Eric Guest, Relation Manager of the Café Mercantile Dining & Provision, says.
-He goes on to add: “In the last five years, the government has invested substantial amounts of money in the city.”
+He goes on to add: “In the last few years, the government has invested substantial amounts of money in the city.”
 Apart from attracting companies like Google, Twitter or Amazon, Denver is also a magnet for all sorts of people from across the US.
 Above all, the city is attracting young people for whom New York, Los Angeles et al. have become too boring and quite simply unaffordable.
 So the “big buzz” about Denver is not a total surprise.
 This buzz can be felt in every nook and cranny of the city that boasts a slew of charming cafés, cool beer bars and interesting people with fascinating stories to tell.

 LoDo, RiNo and eTuk rides